onera/Cassiopee/Intersector/doc/source/Intersector.rst

     *Tips and Notes:*

-    * When asembling 2 meshes m1 and m2 where m2 is priorized , to improve the assembly quality, do before calling the boolean union:
+    * When assembling 2 meshes m1 and m2 where m2 is priorized, to improve the assembly quality, do before calling the boolean union:

     1) getOverlappingFaces (m1, skin(m2)) where skin(m2) is the external polygonal skin of m2